awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-rules.md

 # Configuring enhanced health rules for an environment<a name="health-enhanced-rules"></a>

-Elastic Beanstalk enhanced health reporting relies on a set of rules to determine the health of your environment\.
+AWS Elastic Beanstalk enhanced health reporting relies on a set of rules to determine the health of your environment\.
 Some of these rules might not be appropriate for your particular application\.
+The following are some common examples:
-A common case is when frequent HTTP client \(4xx\) errors are expected, for example, as a result of using client\-side test tools\.
++ You use client\-side test tools\.
+In this case, frequent HTTP client \(4xx\) errors are expected\.
++ You use [AWS WAF](https://docs.aws.amazon.com/waf/latest/developerguide/) in conjunction with your environment's Application Load Balancer to block unwanted incoming traffic\.
+In this case, Application Load Balancer returns HTTP 403 for each rejected incoming message\.

-By default, Elastic Beanstalk includes all application HTTP 4xx errors when determining the environment's health, so it changes your environment health status from **OK** to **Warning**, **Degraded**, or **Severe**, depending on the error rate\.
-To handle this case correctly, Elastic Beanstalk allows you to configure this rule and ignore application HTTP 4xx errors on the environment's instances\.
-This topic describes ways you can make this configuration change\.
+By default, Elastic Beanstalk includes all application HTTP 4xx errors when determining the environment's health\.
+It changes your environment health status from **OK** to **Warning**, **Degraded**, or **Severe**, depending on the error rate\.
+To correctly handle cases such as the examples we mentioned, Elastic Beanstalk enables you to configure some enhanced health rules\.
+You can choose to ignore application HTTP 4xx errors on the environment's instances, or to ignore HTTP 4xx errors returned by the environment's load balancer\.
+This topic describes how to make these configuration changes\.

 **Note**
-Currently, this is the only available enhanced heath rule customization\.
-You can't configure enhanced health to ignore HTTP errors returned by an environment's load balancer, or other HTTP errors in addition to 4xx\.
+Currently, these are the only available enhanced heath rule customizations\.
+You can't configure enhanced health to ignore other HTTP errors in addition to 4xx\.

 ## Configuring enhanced health rules using the Elastic Beanstalk console<a name="health-enhanced-rules.console"></a>

 You can use the Elastic Beanstalk console to configure enhanced health rules in your environment\.

-**To ignore application HTTP 4xx status codes using the Elastic Beanstalk console**
+**To configure HTTP 4xx status code checking using the Elastic Beanstalk console**

 1. Open the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk), and then, in the regions drop\-down list, select your region\.